sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.0.6.2 =

-* Reverted previous fix that caused more bugs.
+* Reverted previous bug fix that introduced new bugs.

 = 2.0.6.1 =